Sunday, June 27, 2021

 What I wore & Chanel Letter

 My sister sent me more old family pics from Philadelphia in a manila envelope.
 They are a record of what I wore over the years.
-Here we are in matching pinafores and ruffled bonnets with pom poms, Mom home-made for sure.
+Here, in matching pinafores and ruffled bonnets with pom poms, Mom home-made.
 An early choke-hold shot.

-No idea where this was taken with my dad.
-Me squinting in a flouncy sundress.
+My dad & me squinting in a flouncy sundress.
 My dad used to take me to Saturday morning finger painting classes at The Philadelphia Museum of Art.
-After class I’d wander around on my own from room to historic room in wonderment till he came to pick me up.
-It was a terrific grounding in art history.
+After class I’d wander on my own from room to historic room in wonderment till he picked me up.
+It was a terrific grounding in art history 🎨

-The picture on the right was in our backyard.
-I don’t know why I remember my father scolding me to, ”Stop posing!”
-I posed anyway. *Note rickrack & lace ruffled hem.
-A mom-made creation.
+The picture on the right in our backyard.
+I remember my father scolding me to, ”Stop posing!”
+I posed anyway. *Note rickrack & lace ruffled hem = mom-made creation.

 This looks like the final mom-made dress before adolescent ‘rebellion’ set in.
-So many bows.
-I do not look thrilled.
+So many ribbons 🎀 I don’t look happy.

-As an Ado, much to my mother’s dismay, I went completely monochromatic.
+As an Ado I went monochromatic.
+A rebellion to my mother’s dissatisfaction.
 I‘ve stayed that way, keeping to a range of neutrals on the dark side.
-Hello black.I still refuse to wear prints except the occasional scarf etc. to this day.
-Odd how your life-long clothing tastes are formed at age 12.
+Hello black.I still don’t wear prints except the occasional scarf.
+Odd how life-long clothing tastes are formed at 12.
 What do you prefer?
 Prints or solids?

-A caftan from my Moroccan period, still solid colors.
+A caftan from my Moroccan period - solid colors.
 Didn’t everyone go to Morocco at one time or another?

-Stripes entered my life in a big way when I worked on 7th Avenue in fashion and got to know of Sonia Rykiel. *Note stripped socks.
+Stripes entered my life in a big way when I worked on 7th Avenue in fashion and discovered Sonia Rykiel. *Note stripped socks.

-I Loved Sonia Rykiel and Agnes b.
-I still have 5 stripe T-shirts in my closet and several striped scarves to go with.
+I Loved Sonia Rykiel & Agnes b.
+I still have 5 stripe T-shirts in my closet and several striped scarves.
 You can never go wrong wearing classic stripes in Paris.
-Is that why I moved to France, home of stripes/rayure.
+Is that why I moved to France 🇫🇷 home of stripes/rayure?

 I played the ‘cover’ as my mother browsed elegant fashion boutiques in Hotel Chelfont Haddon Hall (just like La Samaritaine).
 Except back in the day you had to doll up to enter.
 Forget jeans 👖 I would quietly wait outside the dressing room, while mom tried on and examined inner seams and structure of couture dresses.
 Such dreams of grandeur.
 When she’d finished her research, we’d waft out casually, (buying nothing) as though we shopped there everyday.